Healthcare AI Governance

 Baseline privacy requirements

-• 13 Privacy Principles apply to all health data processing
+• All 13 Information Privacy Principles apply to health data processing by AI

-• Individual rights to access and correct information
+• Individual rights to access, correct, and understand how their information is used

 Clinical Decision Support

 AI tools that assist diagnosis, treatment planning, or clinical decision-making.
-May require Medsafe registration depending on intended use.
+May require Medsafe registration depending on intended use and the degree to which the tool influences clinical outcomes.

 AI Medical Scribes

 Consultation recording and clinical note generation.
-Raises HIPC 2020 consent questions and practitioner verification obligations.
+Raises Health Information Privacy Code 2020 consent questions, data residency concerns, and practitioner verification obligations under New Zealand clinical standards.

 Medical Imaging AI

-Radiology interpretation, pathology analysis, diagnostic imaging.
-Requires clinical validation and quality monitoring.
+Radiology interpretation, pathology analysis, and diagnostic imaging.
+Requires clinical validation for New Zealand populations, quality monitoring, and ongoing assessment of accuracy across diverse patient groups.

 Predictive Analytics

-Tailored AI governance services for New Zealand healthcare organisations.
+Tailored AI governance services for New Zealand healthcare organisations, from Te Whatu Ora through to private practices and healthtech businesses.

 Regulatory Compliance Assessment